 - Add tool registry – Add custom tools self-hosted or hosted on Optimizely Connect Platform (OCP).
 See Add a custom tool to Optimizely Opal.

-- Enabled in chat – Indicates whether the tool is enabled and if you can call it in Opal Chat.
-You can enable a maximum of 128 tools across an Opal instance at a time.
+- Enabled in Chat – Indicates whether the tool is enabled and whether you can call it in Opal Chat.
+A maximum of 128 tools can be enabled across an Opal instance at a time.

 - Restore tools for chat – Reset which tools are enabled for Opal Chat to the defaults.